 Working in a Secondary School with the challenge of Ofsted placing it into special measures, was like a perfect storm to use all my previous teaching experience, mixing the long hours of being a resident tutor in a boarding school, alongside dealing with the issues of working in a tough North London school.
 I enjoyed the challenge and grew with the changes, gradually being shoved up a ladder I had no wish to climb!
 Alongside my specialist subject of Art, I taught English and various Design Technology subjects, learning a great deal alongside my hardworking colleagues.

 After the head of Art left the school I was working at, I found myself responsible for the department, with a variety of job titles during the change overs of eight head teachers and move into a new school building.
-I built the Art department up from having fourteen students across both GCSE year groups, to over a hundred students, studying across GCSE and Btec with a strong emphasis on ceramics and sculpture.
+I built the Art department up from having fourteen students across both GCSE year groups, to over a hundred students, studying across GCSE and Btec with a strong emphasis on ceramics and mixed media sculpture.
 Ofsted rated me as outstanding on their last two visits, I enjoyed my job and spent hours of additional time running a whole variety of clubs and hosting meetings for Art Teachers from all around Derby, alongside visiting external providers to find out about further opportunities for my students and to support others in the education sector.
 Looking back, my extreme dedication set me up wonderfully well for starting my own business.

-I have a Bachelor’s Degree in 3-dimensional Design, Silversmithing and Jewellery; I studied this after completing an Art Foundation course which introduced me to silversmithing alongside other more familiar materials and processes in ceramics, print, making, woodwork and photography including a contextual studies assignment about brewery architecture.
+I have a Bachelor’s Degree in 3-dimensional Design, Silversmithing and Jewellery; I studied this after completing an Art Foundation course which introduced me to silversmithing alongside other more familiar materials and processes in ceramics, print making, woodwork and photography, including a contextual studies assignment about brewery architecture.
 I've always enjoyed combining my interests!

-Running my own business, means that I am able to utilise pretty much the entirety of my education: from GCSE Art, through my A’ levels in 3D Studies Mixed media, Ceramics and Photography, to my Art Foundation Course and BA (Hons) in Three-Dimensional Design Silversmithing and Jewellery.
-Even my PGCE in Art and Masters in Education, along with all the knowledge and skills gained as a teacher, from creative processes to theoretical understandings everything has been so useful as a small business owner and maker and I continue to work on this strong foundation of learning.
+Running my own business, means that I am able to utilise pretty much the entirety of my teaching and education: from GCSE Art, through my A’ levels in 3D Studies Mixed media, Ceramics and Photography, to my Art Foundation Course and BA (Hons) in Three-Dimensional Design Silversmithing and Jewellery.
+Even my PGCE in Art and Masters in Education, specialising in Creativity along with all the knowledge and skills gained as a teacher, from creative processes to theoretical understandings everything has been so useful as a small business owner and maker and I continue to work on this strong foundation of learning.